OpenTermsArchive/docs/content/community/reference/community-call.md

 ## Ambitions

-- **Get up-to-date**: the core team will open the call by highlighting the latest features and
+- **Get up-to-date**: the core team will open the call by highlighting the latest features and updates.
 - **Discover collections**: on each call, a maintainer will present their collection.
 - **Get support**: the core team will be available to help you track and maintain existing collections.